 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Reschenthaler sponsors bills primarily in these issue areas:

-From Jan 2019 to Nov 2019, Reschenthaler missed 14 of 624 roll call votes, which is 2.2%.
-This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2019 to Dec 2022, Reschenthaler missed 58 of 1,952 roll call votes, which is 3.0%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|